Men's Grief Support

 What to Expect

 This grief support event is intended to provide a safe space for men to normalize the conversation around loss, grief, and pain.
-A space where sharing, giving and receiving support, and receiving new tools to journey and cope with loss and grief happen with compassion, understanding, and grace.
+A space where sharing, giving, and receiving support, and receiving new tools to journey and cope with loss and grief happen with compassion, understanding, and grace.
+The format of the event allows for two groups of men to meet for the initial part of the evening: one group will be those who have experienced the loss of a child / traumatic loss and the other group will be for all other losses.
+Guests will self-identify which group they feel that fits their grief.

 Dr. David St. Arnault, R. Psych.
 (AB)

 David is a psychologist in private practice at Glenora Registered Psychologists in Edmonton, an Associate Faculty in the Master of Psychotherapy and Spirituality Program at St. Stephen’s College, and an Adjunct Academic Colleague in the Department of Educational Psychology at the University of Alberta.
-He maintains a diverse clinical practice, providing psychotherapy and formal assessment to various populations (school-aged children, adolescents, and adults) with a specialized focus in traumatic stress and couples/family therapy.
-David also has been a lead facilitator for the Anchor men’s support group at Momentum Counselling in Edmonton, since its inception in 2014.
+David has been a lead facilitator for the Anchor men’s support group at Momentum Counselling in Edmonton, since its inception in 2014.
 He is passionate about supporting people to heal, cope, and thrive in their lives.

 "Varying reasons for being here; different relationships that have been lost.
 Good variety."